 Every case begins with listening to an injured victim explain what prescription drugs she is taking and how they make her feel.
 We can also look at medical records to fully grasp the medical complications she has experienced.

-To bring a successful suit, we need to show that the big pharmaceutical company did something wrong.
+To bring a successful suit, we need to show that the pharmaceutical company in Atlanta did something wrong.
 It isn’t enough that a client had a negative reaction to the drug—that sometimes happens.
 Sometimes, side effects are properly disclosed, and no drug guarantees that it is 100% safe.
 However, we can bring a suit where we can show one of the following:

 - Negligence.
 This means that the company failed to use sufficient care in the design or manufacture of drugs.
 As an example, a research trial might have been poorly designed and run by someone without adequate experience.
 If a person or company’s negligence caused your injury, you can sue.